GoogleCloudPlatform/go-endpoints/README.md

 $ less greetings.rpc.discovery
 ```

-Then, feed `greetings.discovery` file to the library generator on OS X as
+Then, feed `greetings.rpc.discovery` file to the library generator on OS X as
 described in the official guide [Using Endpoints in an iOS Client][9].

 ### JavaScript